 Testicular cancer is the result of abnormal cell growth in the testicles (also called testes or gonads).
 The two testes are the male sex organs that make and store sperm, and produce testosterone (male hormone).
 The scrotum, which sits under the penis, houses the testicles.
 Unlike most cancers, testicular cancer tends to grow slowly.

 How common is testicular cancer?

 Luckily, testicular cancer is not very common.
-In 2013, 960 Canadian men will be diagnosed with testicular cancer (http://testicularcancercanada.ca/index).
+The chances of a guy getting this cancer are about 1 out of 250.
 Young males between the ages of 15 and 35 are most at risk.
 If you fall in this group be sure to check your testicles regularly (see below for instructions how to properly check).

 What causes testicular cancer?